jeslstep/Detox_Now/README.md

 Provides immediate directions to the detox center with the most availability, informed by the bed counts of each registered detox center.

-Allows anyone who registers to send their current location to a contact for help getting to a detox center
+Allows anyone who registers to send their current location to a contact for help getting to a detox center ** this functionality will only work if a valid api key exixts in env

 # Website
 https://blooming-earth-36039.herokuapp.com/#/home